daniel5151/blog/content/post/automating-ac-nyc.md

 So funny enough, I actually built this entire assembly _last_ summer, and even wrote ~80% of this blog post shortly after deploying the project... but then I got sidetracked with other stuff, lol.

-On the bright side, this means that I've had ample time to actually put this project through its paces, and with 1-and-a-half summers under it's belt so far, I can safely report the following:
+On the bright side, this means that I've had ample time to actually put this project through its paces, and with 1-and-a-half summers under its belt so far, I can safely report the following:

 It works _okay?_

 Definitely not great... but maybe _~80% okay?_

-Ultimately, the biggest issue is that binder clips and cardboard aren't quite as robust of a mounting mechanism as I'd hoped they'd be... and over time, the servo tends to "sag" a bit, resulting in a bit too much friction between the motor, the coupler, and the underlying knob, causing the mechanism to stall-out until someone manually goes and re-seats it...
+Ultimately, the biggest issue is that binder clips and cardboard aren't quite as robust of a mounting mechanism as I'd hoped they'd be... and over time, the servo tends to "sag" a bit, resulting in a bit too much friction between the motor, the coupler, and the underlying knob, causing the mechanism to stall out until someone manually goes and reseats it...

 Is this annoying?
 Yeah.

 Is this less annoying than having to _constantly_ adjust the AC manually?
 Absolutely.

 Who knows though?
-If i'm still in this apartment next summer - maybe I'll actually invest in a 3D printed mounting solution to bring the reliability up to 100%?
+If I'm still in this apartment next summer - maybe I'll actually invest in a 3D printed mounting solution to bring the reliability up to 100%?

 ## 🤔 Final Thoughts